How technology can help solve your hybrid working woes

-Utilisation studies have shown that, pre-pandemic, the average desk sat empty 60% of the time during any given work week.
+Utilization studies have shown that, pre-pandemic, the average desk sat empty 60% of the time during any given work week.
 This figure now looks set to plummet further over the coming months as hybrid working becomes reality.

 Findings like this raise an important point: hybrid working is completely incompatible with fixed seating.
-It will only reduce real estate costs if the empty desks formerly assigned to now remote employees are utilised by those employees that are working from the office on any given day.
+It will only reduce real estate costs if the empty desks formerly assigned to now remote employees are utilized by those employees that are working from the office on any given day.

 This is where dynamic allocation comes in.